bottlepy/bottle/docs/development.rst

 The source repository is structured as follows:

-``master`` branch
+``main`` branch
   This is the integration, testing and development branch.
 All changes that are planned to be part of the next release are merged and tested here.

 ``release-x.y`` branches
-  As soon as the master branch is (almost) ready for a new release, it is branched into a new release branch.
+  As soon as the main branch is (almost) ready for a new release, it is branched into a new release branch.
 This "release candidate" is feature-frozen but may receive bug-fixes and last-minute changes until it is considered production ready and officially released.
 From that point on it is called a "maintenance branch" and still receives bug-fixes, but only important ones.
 The patch number is increased on each push to these branches, so you can keep up with important changes.

 Feature branches
   All other branches are feature branches.
-These are based on the master branch and only live as long as they are still active and not merged back into ``master``.
+These are based on the main branch and only live as long as they are still active and not merged back into ``main``.

 .. rubric:: What does this mean for a developer?

-If you want to add a feature, create a new feature branch from ``master``.
+If you want to add a feature, create a new feature branch from ``main``.
 If you want to fix a bug, branch off of ``release-x.y`` for each affected release.
 Please use a separate branch for each feature or bug to make integration as easy as possible.

 .. rubric:: What does this mean for a maintainer ?